Your browser doesn't support javascript.

 ABSTRACT

-BACKGROUND: In a gene expression analysis comparing sinus mucosa from allergic fungal rhinosinusitis (AFRS) to that from non-AFRS chronic rhinosinusitis with nasal polyp (CRSwNP) subjects, the antimicrobial peptide (AMP), histatin 1 (HTN1), was found to be the most differentially down-regulated gene in AFRS.
-OBJECTIVE: To identify the molecular etiology of the down regulated expression of HTN1 METHODS: We used RT-PCR to compare the expression of AMPs and utilized a fungistasis assay to evaluate the anti-fungal activity of sinus secretions.
-Using flow cytometry, we characterized the presence of Th17/22 cells and STAT signaling from AFRS, non-AFRS CRSwNP patients, and healthy controls.
-RESULTS: We confirm the decreased expression of AMPs in AFRS sinus mucosa with concordant decrease in antifungal activity in sinus secretions.
-We show that IL-22 and IL-22-producing T cells are deficient within sinus mucosa of AFRS subjects.
+BACKGROUND: In a gene expression analysis comparing sinus mucosa samples from allergic fungal rhinosinusitis (AFRS) patients with samples from non-AFRS chronic rhinosinusitis with nasal polyp (CRSwNP) patients, the antimicrobial peptide (AMP) histatin 1 (HTN1) was found to be the most differentially downregulated gene in AFRS.
+OBJECTIVE: We sought to identify the molecular etiology of the downregulated expression of HTN1.
+METHODS: We used RT-PCR to compare the expression of AMPs and a fungistasis assay to evaluate the antifungal activity of sinus secretions.
+Using flow cytometry, we characterized the presence of TH17/TH22 cells and signal transducer and activator of transcription (STAT) signaling from AFRS patients, non-AFRS CRSwNP patients, and healthy controls.
+RESULTS: We confirmed decreased expression of AMPs in AFRS sinus mucosa with concordant decrease in antifungal activity in sinus secretions.
+IL-22 and IL-22-producing T cells were deficient within sinus mucosa of AFRS patients.
 In vitro studies demonstrated a defect in IL-6/STAT3 signaling critical for TH17/TH22 differentiation.
-Epithelial cells from AFRS patients could express AMPs when stimulated with exogenous IL-22/IL-17 and circulating Th17 cell abundance was normal.
-CONCLUSION: Similar to other hyper-IgE syndromes, but distinct from CRSwNP, AFRS patients express a defect in STAT3 activation limited to IL-6-dependent STAT3 phosphorylation that is critical for Th17/TH22 differentiation.
+Epithelial cells from AFRS patients could express AMPs when stimulated with exogenous IL-22/IL-17 and circulating TH17 cell abundance was normal.
+CONCLUSIONS: Similar to other hyper-IgE syndromes, but distinct from CRSwNP, AFRS patients express a defect in STAT3 activation limited to IL-6-dependent STAT3 phosphorylation that is critical for TH17/TH22 differentiation.
 This defect leads to a local deficiency of IL-17/IL-22 cytokines and deficient AMP expression within diseased sinus mucosa of AFRS patients.
 Our findings support evaluation of therapeutic approaches that enhance airway AMP production in AFRS.

 Sci Total Environ ; 944: 173940, 2024 Sep 20.